Arthur Tooth & Sons: History

 Tooth established the gallery for his son, Arthur Tooth (1828–1900).
 The gallery remained in the Tooth family until its closure in the 1970s after the death of Dudley Tooth (Charles' great-grandson).
 Arthur Tooth & Sons, while a relatively small business, established a major presence in the commercial art market from the 1870s onwards.
 The Tooth gallery supplied industrial magnate Henry Clay Frick with works by Lawrence Alma-Tadema, Jean-François Raffaëlli, J. M. W. Turner, Frits Thaulow, Pascal Dagnan-Bouveret, and Rembrandt.

 Initially, the gallery focused on paintings by 18th and 19th century British artists, but expanded in the 1880s to include contemporary paintings and the occasional works by Old Masters.
 Rather than selling well-known artworks, Arthur Tooth & Sons concentrated on a steady stream of popular contemporary artists and commodity-like artworks.
-Operating as a kind of patron or agent for these artists, Tooth commissioning works, which were also reproduced in photogravures.
+Operating as a kind of patron or agent for these artists, Tooth commissioned works, which were also reproduced in photogravures.
 The gallery's stock was selected on the notion that the "aura" of more established art would rub off on and validate newer products.
 Arthur Tooth & Sons operated within a network of approximately thirty art dealers in the London area who were responsible for the establishment of a number of Victorian painters within the commercial art market.

 Arthur Tooth was particularly successful in the sale of photogravures of Pre-Raphaelite and other works and dominated the market in this field.
 Reproductive prints have been called the "cash cow" of the Victorian Art Market, and proved lucrative to Arthur Tooth.